 Divisions among Irish nationalists were as noticeable as the decorations.
 “For over a year there have been mutterings of discontent among a large portion of the Irish race in this country,” The Pittsburgh Press reported.
 While “Irish societies of all kinds, political, social, beneficial and literary” were invited to the convention, the offer was “antagonized by an element of the race on the ground that it was more the forerunner of an Irish American political movement than a genuine effort on behalf of the mother isle.”11

 Attention was turning to the 1896 U.S. presidential election as the nation remained mired in an economic depression that began a few years earlier.
-In Western Pennsylvania, basic industries remained hard hit, and mills and mines were either closed or worked only part time.12 High unemployment sparked frequent labor unrest.
+In Western Pennsylvania, basic industries were hard hit; mills and mines either closed or operated part time.12 High unemployment sparked frequent labor unrest.

 At the same time, “a significant percentage” of Irish Americans had become integrated into the middle classes and were more concerned about acting as political spokesmen for the Catholic community than having anything to do with Ireland.13 Some of the Chicago convention leaders had ties to the U.S. Republican Party, which would nominate and elect William McKinley as president in 1896.
 The Irish National Alliance attracted lawyers, doctors, judges, politicians and businessmen primarily from the Midwest, South and Western states.
 Most East Coast Irish remained indifferent or hostile to the effort.14

 Several Western Pennsylvania individuals and Irish organizations wired supportive telegrams to the convention, including John J. O’Donnell of Homestead; John Kellon and Phillip Duke of Irwin; Patrick McCarthy of Sharon; T. G. Herbert of Altoona, and a half dozen well wishers from Erie.15 About 50 men from Pennsylvania attended in person.16